cward-dev/dev10-program-classwork/week-01/assessment/out/production/assessment/README.md

     * There are **[numOfCapsules]** unoccupied capsules ready to be booked.

 #### void menu(Scanner console, String[] capsules)
-* declare int menuSelection variable
+* Declare int menuSelection variable
-* declare boolean exitProgram = false;

-* initiate a do-while loop to allow user to work through the menu while exitProgram == false
+* Initiate a do-while loop to allow user to work through the menu while exitProgram == false
     * Print Main Menu
         * Guest Menu
         * ==========